ColgateUniversityComputerScience/cosc208notes/notesA/2022-10-26_worksheet.md

 # Exam 2 Review
-_COSC 208, Introduction to Computer Systems, 2022-04-04_
+_COSC 208, Introduction to Computer Systems, 2022-10-26_

 ## Announcements
 * Exam 2
     * Study guide posted on Moodle
-    * Take-home portion: released after class on Monday; due Thursday at 11pm
+    * Take-home portion: released Wednesday after class; due Friday before class
-    * In-class portion: during class on Wednesday
+    * In-class portion: Friday during class
-* No lab this week
-* Project 3 due Thurs, Apr 14
+* Pre-register for COSC courses for spring semester by Friday at 5pm

+## Outline
+* Trace assembly code with function calls
+* Exam 2 review

+## No warm-up — happy Wednesday!

 ## Dynamic memory allocation
 Q1: _The function below allocates several regions of memory on the heap.
 Draw a diagram that depicts the contents of and pointers between these memory regions at the end of main.
 Label each memory region with its size in bytes.)_